-Japan in Spring is magical.
+Japan in spring is magical.
 The cherry blossoms, the sunshine (and plenty of rain) over the temples.
-It’s the perfect weather for all of the udon and ramen soup you’re going to be eating.
-If you’re wondering what to wear in Japan in Spring, look no further.
+It’s also the perfect weather for eating udon and ramen soup.
+If you’re wondering what to wear in Japan in spring, look no further.

-It’s a country I’ve dreamed of visiting for so many years and to actually see those flowers in bloom in the flesh was pretty special.
+It’s a country I’ve dreamed of visiting for so many years, and to actually see those flowers in bloom in the flesh was pretty special.
+But before you see them, you need to figure out what to wear in Japan in spring!

-What’s the Weather Like in Japan in Spring?
+What to Expect from the Weather in Japan in Spring

-The thing that I really wasn’t prepared for was just how much it rained in April.
-April showers and all that, but it really is true in Central Japan.
-We bought a really cheap umbrella at a shop outside a train station.
-We then left it at our last Airbnb so hopefully someone else can get some use out of it!
+The thing that I wasn’t prepared for was just how much it rained in April.
+April showers and all that, but it really is true in central Japan.
+We bought a cheap umbrella at a shop outside a train station.
+We then left it at our last Airbnb so hopefully someone else got some use out of it!

 What to Wear in Japan in Spring